 Get #OutdoorsAll4 Seasons: The natural world inspires joy (and nature benefits kids' health and wellness).
 Research tells us you get the full mental and physical benefits by going outdoors as little as two hours per week (especially if you're wearing the right winter gear).
 Visit tinkergarten.com/outdoorsall4 to get inspiration, fun coloring tracking sheets and support in getting outdoors all 4 seasons!

-Learn from wee ones: With brains ready to learn about everything and full of wonder, kids are natural joy hunters.
+Learn from wee ones: With brains ready to learn and full of wonder, kids are natural joy hunters.
 Build in time each week to slow down and follow their lead.
 Wonder about what interests them.
 Use all of your senses, and see what they see.
 They’ll lead you straight to joy.

 Move your body: Exercise.
 Walk.
 Dance.
 Chase after your kids, but reframe it as exercise that is triggering positive emotion in your body.
 That reframing can actually increase the joy you’ll get from it.

-Watch the Sky: Most of us do not stop and really look at the sky too often.
+Watch the Sky: Most of us do not really look at the sky too often.
 But, when you stop to think about it, the sky paints a background for our day.
 If color inspires joy, it could be our joy screen.
 Winter skies are particularly fascinating.
 Start by just start noticing it as a family.
-Wonder together, What colors or shapes do we see?
+Wonder together: What colors or shapes do we see?
 How does the sky change on different days or at different hours of the day?
 How does the sky make us feel?